citp/privacy-policy-historical/f/fa/far/fark.com.md

 >  In the course of serving advertisements to this site, our third-party advertiser may place or recognize a unique "cookie" on your browser.
 >
 > **Policy updates**
 >  All updates to this policy will be posted here.
-Last updated: Wed May 31 17:37:54 2006
+Last updated: Sun Jun 25 15:18:44 2006
 >
 >
 > Note: This policy also covers the personal information you provide to Fark Customer Support.